 Original shepherd’s hat popular with the military

-A beret is a soft, round, flat-crowned hat, usually of woven or hand-knitted wool or wool felt, or these days often acrylic fiber.
+A beret is a soft, round, flat-crowned hat, usually of woven or hand-knitted wool or wool felt, or often made today using acrylic fibre.

-The modern beret is derived from the traditional hat of Basque shepherds and was first mass-produced in 19th century France and Spain, countries with which it remains strongly associated with.
+Originating from the traditional hat of Basque shepherds, the modern beret was first mass-produced in 19th century France and Spain, countries with which it remains strongly associated with.

 French Chasseurs Alpins are the first military users of the beret in 1889.
-The Royal Tank Regiment adopted the beret in 1924 to address the practicalities of climbing in and out of a tank.
+The Royal Tank Regiment adopted the beret in 1924 to address the practicalities of knocking your hat off when climbing in and out of a tank.
 The beret continued to be adopted widely in the military from then on.

 Berets are worn as part of the uniform of many police units worldwide, as well as by other organisations.